hannesdatta/installation-guide/docs/setup/perl.md

-# Installing Stata
+# Installing Perl

-Stata is a proprietary statistical software frequently used by scientific users.
+Perl is a proprietary statistical software frequently used by scientific users.
 First check with your local IT support whether your institution has Stata licenses available.

-If not, you can purchase a copy on [Stata's website](https://www.stata.com/) and follow the [installation guide](https://www.stata.com/install-guide/).

 ## Making Stata Available on the Command Prompt